How does ambient air temperature sensor work?

 1. Thermocouple:

 A thermocouple is made of wires from two different metals, like copper and conchoidal copper.
-When the metal joints are at different temperatures, an electric effect happens.
-This effect creates a voltage at the joint.
+When the metal joints are at different temperature of the environment, an electric effect happens.
+This effect makes a voltage at the joint.

-The temperature difference is linked to the electromotive force.
-By measuring this force, scientists can determine the temperature range.
+The temperature of the air difference is linked to the electromotive force.
+Scientists can measure this force to find out the temperature range.

 2. Thermistor:

-The resistance of a thermistor changes with temperature.
+The resistance of a thermistor changes with temperature refers.
 Most thermistors have a negative temperature coefficient (NTC).
 This means their resistance goes down as the temperature goes up.
 By measuring the resistance, the device can find the surrounding temperature.

 3. Integrated temperature sensors: